RebeccaHartley/castle-farm/content/barn.md

 {: .left .width25}

 Castle Farm provides a space that is a rustic blank canvas, showing signs of former agricultural use which add to the character and charm.
-It offers a venue that will be unique, with perfect scope for personalising and tailoring to suit all tastes.
+It offers a venue that will is unique, with perfect scope for personalising and tailoring to suit all tastes.

 We understand that everyone is individual and event